-The Section proposes to submit its own position to on , if permission to do so is given by the Board of Directors of the State Ba 3ar.
-This This notice is given so that, if you have any objections to this proposed position, you may nay mak e the em known by ca lling th e Execu ıtive Direc tor of the Sta ate Bar at 512/463- 1463 , or writing to P. O. Box 12487, Capitol Station, Austin, TX 78711.
-Objections are to be made ade on o r bet ore Th ne po sition this section proposes to prese nt is set out in "Exhibit A".
-The effect of the proposed position would be to
+The Section proposes to submit its own position to o on , if permission to do so is given by the Board of Directors of the State Ba ar.
+This notice is given so that, if you have any objections to this proposed position, yo วน may make them known by calling the Executive Director of the State Bar at 512/ 463-1463, or writing to P. O. Box 12487, Capitol Station, Austin, TX 7871 .1.
+Obje ctions are to be made on or before The position this section on prop oses to present is set out in "Exhibit A".
+The effect of the proposed position wou ıld be to